Marc Gispert Saget

 The challenge

-Enable people to check out and compare multiple search results based on geographical location
+Enable users to compare search results based on location.

 Responsive image